ke-zhang-rd/krystal/docs/source/cython.rst

 3. Eventually, python allow you import it

-How: The architecture of a python project with cython extension
+How: the architecture of a python project with cython extension
 ===============================================================

-A conoventional architecture and naming rule is shown below:
+A conoventional architecture and naming rule are shown below:

 .. code::